norton120/gameZilla_arcade/README.md

 * Uncaught references to arcade-specific variables (coinCount, coinMode etc)
 * Assumed 3 gamepad controllers, with hard-coded button and axis values to match specific hardware

+## Launch a webserver!
+any webserver will do.
+If you've got python installed, cd to the project root and run `python -m SimpleHTTPServer 8000`.

+## Keys!
+a = start
+z = a button
+x = b button
+left, right, up, down arrow - control the player

 ## APACHE NOTE ##
 Apache globally accessible mod utility is {{a2enmod}} so just run a2enmod cgi as root (and restart apache).